musictopia2/NewTestament5DayReadingProgram/README.md

  * will finally use real date
  * by this time, it is proven to work for all dates (even years into the future)

- #Version 5
+ #Version 5 (done)
  * will keep track of progress for the readings in local storage.

- by this time, this project will be completed.
+ the last stage is testing.
+I will go ahead and wait some days to show I can catch up.
+The final test would have to be at the end of the year.